mkfares/Python/Module-01/03-Using Python.md

 4. To save your program, click on the File menu then Save or use the keyboard shortcut Ctrl+S on Windows and Cmd+S on macOS

-5. Choose the folder where you want to store the file and provide a name to your file (e.g. hello.py)
+5. Choose the folder where you want to store the file and provide a name for your file (e.g. hello.py)

+6. To run the program, click on the Run menu, then Run Module or press F5 key.
+To see the Run menu, the editor window should be activated or in focus.